 Indicative Reading List

 Works we may look at include: Jutta Heinrich, Das Geschlecht der Gedanken (novel, 1977); Margarethe von Trotta's Die bleierne Zeit (film, 1981); Christine Brückner's Wenn du geredet hättest, Desdemona (monologue, 1983); Elfriede Jelinek Krankheit oder moderne Frauen (play, 1984); Elisabeth Reichart, Februarschatten (novella, 1984); Christa Wolf Medea.
 Stimmen (novel, 1996); David Wnendt, Die Kriegerin (film, 2012); Fatih Akin Aus dem Nichts (film, 2017).

 Please note that these texts deal at times with difficult subject matter, including suicide and bereavement, as well as some graphic depictions of violence and sex.
 Students will be warned in advance if these topics will feature in the reading and will have the opportunity to flag any potential concerns before class --- either anonymously or in person.
 Where classroom discussion focuses in on these issues, the approach aims to be both sensitive and academically rigorous; however, the module convenor is open to discussing and accommodating student concerns.

-- 20%: Close Analysis (800-1000 words) of a passage or short clip from one of the works studied before reading week.
+- Close analysis (30%): Students will be asked to write a commentary (1250-1500 words) on ONE passage or short clip from one of the works studied before reading week.